needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

-* Populates a list of the collections in the selected project.
+   * Populates a list of the collections in the selected Project.
    * Holds a reference to the selected collection.

 ### Create an asset collection